gnames/gnfinder/README.md

 [![Doc Status][doc-img]][doc]
 [![Go Report Card][go-report-img]][go-report]

-Finds scientific names using dictionary and NLP approaches.
+Very fast finder of scientific names.
+It uses dictionary and NLP approaches.
+On modern multiprocessor laptop it is able to process 15 million pages per hour.
+Works with many file formats and includes names verification against many biological databases.
+For full functionality it requires an Internet connection.

 <!-- vim-markdown-toc GFM -->